BorisBrock/HeidelBridge/README.md

 ---

-# Roadmap

-For the upcoming version **3.0** some nice enhancements are planned:
-- :star: Pre-built binaries: no need to clone and compile the repositoiry yourself
-- :star: OTA updates: simply update your HeidelBridge via WiFi
-- :star: Wifi provisioning: easily integrate HeidelBridge into your home network

-The new version is planned to be released in 2025.
-Stay tuned!

 # Required Hardware

 You only need two components for this project: an ESP32 microcontroller and a MAX485 module.
 Both are available in large quantities and at reasonable prices on the Internet.
 You will also need a breadboard and a few jumper wires.
 All in all, it shouldn't cost you more than 10$.